 Last week I was soaking up some last-minute 2018 sunshine in the gorgeous Costa De Sol.
 Back in July, I won 2 free plane tickets to Malaga through work to celebrate the NHS turning 70 years old.
 Not a bad prize at all!
 When I entered that competition, I had always planned to give the tickets to my mum and her partner.
 2018 has been a particularly difficult year for my family so it seemed the perfect way to escape.

-A trip for 2 people turned into a family trip for the 6 of us: Mum, me and my sister plus her partner and his 2 kids.
+A trip for 2 people turned into a family trip for the 6 of us: Mum, me and my sister plus my mums partner and his 2 kids.

 This was my first every trip to Espania and although I’ve seen pictures, nothing quite prepared me for the outstanding beauty of black sanded beaches, Palm trees lining the roads and random cacti scattered around the pavement.
 From the moment I left the airport, I was taken back.

 We were staying in a family friendly, all-inclusive resort hosting an impressive waterslide collection, countless pools, evening entertainment and just a general great vibe.
 With spacious rooms, 2 restaurants and backing right onto the beach, this place was heaven.

 Most of our days were spent pool side, nursing a range of free drinks from hot chocolates to Coke to San Miguel.
 This was a life style I had never experience and it was quite a shock to arrive back in England and not having drinks on tap.

 When we weren’t sunning ourselves, we were out exploring the neighbourhood.
 Littered with white-walled houses and beautiful mountains that coated the horizon, this was nothing like home and I experience a huge sense of longing on what I may be missing around the world.
 I have only been going abroad since 2015 so seeing all these picturesque views in real life still blows my mind.